 What Is Attachment Theory?

-Original Principles of Attachment Parenting
+Principles of Attachment Parenting

-The eight principles of attachment parenting include:
+The original principles of attachment parenting include:

 - Breastfeeding: Attachment parenting recommends breastfeeding, as breast milk contains unique nutrients essential for an infant’s growth and well-being.